vanruc/todoApp/README.md

 	}
 ```

-We have done the basic configurations to make sure our project can run.
+We have now done the basic configurations needed to make sure our project can run.

 Now we will move on to MySQL Data Source configuration.